microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaScopedRoleMembership.md

 ### -ObjectId

-Specifies the ID of an object.
+Specifies the ID of an administrative unit object.

 ```yaml
 Type: System.String